 Over the past two years, there has been much discussion about the energy consumed by mining cryptocurrencies.
 However, more recently, mining companies have used environmentally friendly methods and some of them channel excess heat to achieve other goals.
 Alarming and frightening reports on the energy consumption of Bitcoin mines make three fundamental mistakes.
 First, they do not understand how Bitcoin works, secondly, they do not understand what the massive adoption would look like, and third, they do not understand the problem that Bitcoin is supposed to solve.
-Regardless of your opinion on the danger of global warming, Bitcoin does not use as much energy as it is claimed and will become much more efficient as it grows. property of Bitcoins.
-Once the property is secure, an almost infinite number of transactions can be made with Bitcoins without any additional extraction.
+Regardless of your opinion on the danger of global warming, Bitcoin does not use as much energy as it is claimed and will become much more efficient as it grows.

 Bitcoin extraction is a market-based process that exploits underutilized energy sources.
 When Bitcoin’s critics focus on the raw energy consumption of Bitcoin mining, they forget the whole problem: Cryptocurrency production is a competitive market process.
 Since the cost of operating Bitcoin comes mainly from electricity consumption, Bitcoin’s mining operations will always be concentrated in places where energy is cheap or surplus.
 The industrial-scale mining facilities are located in very remote areas with hydroelectric, nuclear, geothermal or undeveloped and undeveloped industrial regions with excess production.
 Cryptocurrency mining is a means of exploiting underutilized energy resources for valuable purposes, namely the maintenance of a monetary system.
 No other industry can quickly move into an industrial ghost town and create value as Bitcoin mining companies do.